ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/http_cache_configuration.md

 it's taken into account for the TTL calculation for both the block and the whole page.

-To overload this behavior, listen to [`BlockResponseEvents::BLOCK_RESPONSE`](page_events.md), and set priority to `-200` to adapt what Page Field Type does by default.
+To overload this behavior, listen to [`BlockResponseEvents::BLOCK_RESPONSE`](page_events.md), and set priority to `-200` to adapt what Page field type does by default.

 For example, to disable cache for the block, use `$event->getResponse()->setPrivate()`.